spectrocloud/terraform-provider-spectrocloud/docs/index.md

 ## Authentication
 You can use the environment variables to authenticate with Spectro Cloud with your username and password.

+-> **Note:** The API key takes precendence over the username and password authentication flow.

 ```shell
 export SPECTROCLOUD_USERNAME=myUserName
 export SPECTROCLOUD_PASSWORD=myPassword